The audio version of this blog post from Musings of KarlettaA is on Castbox FM, Spotify, Stitcher, or hopefully your favourite podcast player…

 I have been reticent to blog about Autistic Burnout.

-This is mainly because I have an eBook on it and I was afraid that I couldn’t come up with enough original content – that isn’t in the book.
+This is mainly because I have an eBook on a number of online stores (and free audiobook) on it and I was afraid that I couldn’t come up with enough original content – that isn’t in the book.

 Right now it seems silly not to, so here goes my thoughts.

 Until I started getting stories from other women of their burn out experiences, I thought I was the only one who’d experienced it.